denisgurcu/denis-portfolio/README.md

 ## Lessons Learned
 1. **Always Back Up Your Work**
-   One mistake is all it takes to lose hours of progress.🥹
+   One mistake is all it takes to lose days of progress.🥹
 2. **React Isn’t That Bad**
    I was considering to move the project out of React, but I might keep.
 I’m learning to embrace its difficulties and appreciate its power.
 3. **Practice**